Higman-Thompson groups and profinite properties of right-angled Coxeter groups: Grothendieck pairs and flexibility

-We know $N_n$ is a subgroup of the free product $H$, so by the Kurosh subgroup theorem \cite{Kurosh1934} if $N_n$ were abelian then it would be either infinite cyclic or conjugate to a subgroup of one of the factors of $H$.
-However $N_n$ cannot be conjugate to a subgroup of one of the factors of $H$ because $H$ has at least $2$ nontrivial factors which are residually finite, this would imply that the infinite simple group $H/N_n \cong V_n$ has a proper finite index subgroup, a contradiction.
-If on the other hand $N_n$ is infinite cyclic then by normality its centralizer has index either $1$ or $2$ in $H$; index $1$ is impossible since the free product $H$ has trivial center and index $2$ is impossible for it would give an index $2$ subgroup of the infinite simple group $H/N_n \cong V_n$.
-Thus $N_n$ is not abelian.
-We therefore have
+Now, $N_n$ is a subgroup of the free product $H$, so by the Kurosh subgroup theorem \cite{Kurosh1934} if $N_n$ were abelian then it would be either infinite cyclic or conjugate to a subgroup of one of the factors of $H$.
+The subgroup $N_n$ can not be contained in a free factor, because it is normal in $H$ and can not be cyclic, because $H$ is neither cyclic and nor $D_\infty$.